Luitpold, Prince Regent of Bavaria: Regency

 On 10 June 1886, Luitpold's nephew King Ludwig II was declared mentally incompetent and Luitpold was named Regent.
 Luitpold's part is still controversial.
 Following Ludwig II's mysterious death a few days later, his brother Otto assumed the throne.
 However, Otto was likewise (or more so) mentally incapable of reigning; he had been under medical supervision since 1883.
 Accordingly, Luitpold continued to serve as regent.
 Prince Luitpold was even accused by some people of the murder of his nephew, but soon the decent and affable prince became one of Bavaria's most popular rulers.
 One of his first actions (on 1 August 1886) was to open several of the palaces of Ludwig II to the public.

 Politically, Luitpold remained largely passive.
 His governments gradually moved away from the previous anti-Catholic Kulturkampf policies.
 This development culminated in 1912 when the appointment of the Centre Party politician Georg von Hertling as minister president; this also effectively brought about a parliamentarisation of the government, as Hertling's Centre Party was the largest group in the Landtag.

-During the regency of Prince-Regent Luitpold, relations between Bavarians and Prussians remained cold as Bavarians resented Prussia's strategic dominance over the empire.
+It had long been speculated that Ludwig and Otto's diagnoses of mental incapacity were pretexts to shunt them aside, given that they were rather cool toward Prussia while Luitpold was thought to be pro-Prussian.
+However, during Luitpold's regency, relations between Munich and Berlin remained cold as Bavarians resented Prussia's strategic dominance over the empire.